RESOURCES

 The Moving I-4 Forward initiative is part of Gov. Ron DeSantis’ Moving Florida Forward Infrastructure Initiative.
 It aims to expedite a series of infrastructure projects along Interstate 4 (I-4) in Central Florida to address congestion, improve connectivity and increase safety.
 These investments will enhance the quality of life for the community and ensure the future capacity of the transportation system.

-Starting in 2025, motorists will experience immediate congestion relief when a pair of new general-purpose lanes opens to traffic under the Accelerated Start project.
-The new lanes will be built in the median of the existing I-4 mainline and will be open the week of April 28, 2025.
-This will bring immediate congestion relief at the start of the Moving I-4 Forward Program instead of waiting until the program is complete.
-The overall program will also include wider shoulders for emergency evacuations and reworked interchanges that will reduce backups along ramps to provide safer driving conditions.
+Motorists are currently experiencing congestion relief with the pair of new general-purpose lanes that were constructed under the Accelerated Start project and are now open to traffic.
+This has brought rapid congestion relief at the start of the Moving I-4 Forward Program instead of waiting until the program is complete.
+The remaining projects will construct wider shoulders for emergency evacuations and upgraded interchanges that will reduce backups along ramps to provide safer driving conditions.

 Interchanges will be improved and reworked to reduce traffic backing up along ramps and reducing the likelihood of rear-end crashes.
 Widened shoulders will assist with emergency evacuations as well as aid emergency response vehicles.
 The new express lanes will improve overall traffic flow and reduce the number of congestion-related crashes.
 Finally, the existing roadway will be resurfaced to improve the friction course and reduce rutting to increase traction, especially during wet or slippery conditions.

 The Accelerated Start project broke ground in early 2025, an estimated 10 years sooner than planned.
-Construction of the congestion relief lanes, one in each direction between U.S. 27 and World Drive, will open the week of April 28, 2025.
+Construction of the congestion relief lanes, one in each direction between U.S. 27 and World Drive, will opened in April 2025 – a full eight (8) months ahead of schedule.
 Project 1, Project 2, and the Poinciana Connector (Project 5) will begin construction in 2025.
 Project 3 and Project 4 will begin construction in 2026.

 MEDIA RESOURCES